glen9527/Java-8-Lambdas-zh/docs/ch4.md

 You can see the class hierarchy at this point in Figure 4-4.

-A diagram showing the inheritance hierachy at this point Figure 4-4.
-A diagram showing the inheritance hierarchy at this point
+<Figures figure="4-4">A diagram showing the inheritance hierarchy at this point</Figures>

 Example 4-14 calls this interface and consequently ends up sending the string "Child: Hi!".